OfficeDev/office-js-docs-pr/docs/develop/dialog-best-practices.md

 You can't have more than one dialog open from a given host page, so your code should call [Dialog.close](/javascript/api/office/office.dialog#office-office-dialog-close-member(1)) on an open dialog before it calls `displayDialogAsync` to open another dialog.
 The `close` method is asynchronous.
 For this reason, if you call `displayDialogAsync` immediately after a call of `close`, the first dialog may not have completely closed when Office attempts to open the second.
 If that happens, Office will return a [12007](dialog-handle-errors-events.md#12007) error: "The operation failed because this add-in already has an active dialog."

 The `close` method doesn't accept a callback parameter, and it doesn't return a Promise object so it cannot be awaited with either the `await` keyword or with a `then` method.
-For this reason, we suggest the following technique when you need to open a new dialog immediately after closing a dialog: encapsulate the code to open the new dialog in a method and design the method to recursively call itself if the call of `displayDialogAsync` returns `12007`.
+For this reason, we suggest the following technique when you need to open a new dialog immediately after closing a dialog: encapsulate the code to open the new dialog in a function and design the function to recursively call itself if the call of `displayDialogAsync` returns `12007`.
 The following is an example.

 ```javascript
 function openFirstDialog() {